 If a suntan can’t easily be removed, should you just stop reading and hit the back button?
 Just go hide for a week and wait for the tan to fade?

-If you used any tanning products like tanning oils, lotions, bronzers, etc. during the time you got your excessively-dark tan, you may be able to remove those products.
+If you used any tanning products like tanning oils, lotions, bronzers, etc. during the time you got your excessively-dark tan, you can probably remove those products.
 By removing those products, you will lessen the overall depth of your tan, and therefore reduce the amount of color on your skin.

-You can’t remove the suntan that occurred from UV exposure, but you can likely remove the bronzers, self-tanning additives, and the like present in many tanning lotions.
-And see this article if specific body parts like the hands and feet are at issue.
+You can’t remove the suntan that occurred from UV exposure, but you can likely remove the bronzers, self-tanning additives, etc.

 The most basic routine to follow for removing a suntan is: